ncsa/Delta_doc/docs/source/user_guide/ood/jupyter.rst

       :alt: Open OnDemand "My Interactive Sessions" screen showing the Jupyter Lab session with the "Connect to Jupyter" button.
       :width: 500

 #.
-You're now in your Jupyter Lab environment on Delta.
+You're now in your JupyterLab environment on Delta.
 You can view the time remaining on your interactive sessions by clicking the Interactive Sessions button from the Open OnDemand dashboard.

    .. figure:: ../images/ood/ood-interactive-sessions-button.png
       :alt: Open OnDemand options at top of window with the Interactive Sessions button highlighted.